poweic/libdnn/README.md

 #### Training data and testing data

 In general, you'll need two data, training data (with labels) and test data (optionally labelled).
 Of course, you can always split your data into two, using a ratio about 5:1 or something like that (5 for training, 1 for testing).
-If you just want to play around but without your own data, you can download some from the [LibSVM website](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).
+If you just want to play around but without your own data, you can simply run through the **example** provided above or download some from the [LibSVM website](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).

 #### Data Format
 The data can be provided either in the LIBSVM format (sparse) or in dense format.

 ##### LibSVM Format:
 ```